-On the night of 3rd June 1943, as American men of all ethnicities shipped off to service in World War II, the city of Los Angeles witnessed a violent racist outbreak when a group of fifty sailors ran amok viciously targeting and attacking Mexican-American youths wearing zoot suits.
-Deemed to be provocatively flaunting their lack of patriotism by wearing such flamboyant garb during wartime, the victims were stripped, beaten and pissed on.
-Their clothing was ritualistically burned.
-For nearly two weeks, thousands of servicemen joined in the hunt for young zooters, fuelled by a racist local press that lauded the “cleansing” of “miscreants” and “hoodlums”.
-A few days into the riots, the city council banned the wearing of zoot suits – not to protect the victims, but because they were a “badge of hoodlumism.”
-Soon civilians were joining in on the attacks.
-Thousands of whites roamed the streets ministering summary justice.
-Taxis even provided free transport to the “mass lynching”.
+On the night of 3rd June 1943, as American men of all ethnicities shipped off to service in World War II, the city of Los Angeles witnessed a violent outbreak of racism when a group of fifty U.S. sailors ran amok viciously attacking any Mexican-American youths they found to be wearing zoot suits – those long vibrantly-coloured jackets-and-pants so beloved of ‘40s black jazzers.
+These young Hispanic victims – deemed by the sailors to have been too provocatively unpatriotic by wearing such flamboyant garb during wartime – were stripped, beaten and even pissed upon.
+Their ‘inappropriate’ clothing was then ritualistically burned.
+For almost the next two weeks, thousands of servicemen-on-leave joined in the hunt for young zooters, fuelled by a racist local press that lauded the “cleansing” of “miscreants” and “hoodlums”.
+A few days into the riots, Los Angeles city council banned the wearing of zoot suits – not to protect the victims, but because such clothing had become viewed only as a “badge of hoodlumism.”
+Soon even civilians joined in the attacks.
+Thousands of whites roamed the streets ministering summary justice – taxis even provided free transport to the “mass lynching”.
 The Los Angeles Police Department, meanwhile, turned a blind eye to the attacks and instead indiscriminately arrested hundreds of Mexican-American youths.
-The rampage stopped only when the army and navy commanders in southern California took seriously what had become a national crisis and confined military men to their bases.
+Finally, the citywide rampage was brought to a halt by California’s military chiefs-of-staff who, understanding at last the gravity of the situation, confined all men to their bases.

-In the wake of the Riots, a committee whose job it was to determine the cause concluded that it had been delinquency, and racism had not been a factor.
+The Zoot Suit Riots triggered similar attacks against zoot suit-wearing ethnic minorities in Chicago, San Diego, Detroit, Philadelphia and New York, and became an international embarrassment for the United States.
+However, the committee set up to determine the riots’ causes concluded that it had been delinquency, not racism, which had been the main the factor.
 We know that’s a barefaced lie, but if we’re to reduce the victims to mere delinquents, well, let’s give them their due: as the first fashion-led youths to be associated with rebellion, the zooters’ influence would reverberate profoundly for future generations of disaffected teenagers.
-Indeed, the Zoot Suit Riots was the precursor to the widespread moral panic over the nation’s juvenile delinquents which deepened after the war and heralded the birth rock ‘n’ roll.
+Indeed, the riots would spawn a powerful breed of civil rights leader, including a young zooter pimp known as Detroit Red whose experience when the fighting spread to New York was pivotal in his transformation into Malcolm X. Moreover, the Zoot Suit Riots was the precursor to the widespread moral panic over the nation’s juvenile delinquents which deepened after the war and heralded the birth rock ‘n’ roll.
 Uh oh!